madison-vega/hw9-readme/README.md

 ## Tests

 I tested my project periodically thrughout development by running the file several times to verify bugs and fix the issues.
+I also used the program to create this Readme, with some added content due to the fact I could not get it fully functional.

 ## Questions